Measurement of Airborne Noise emitted

 The A‑weighted sound power level is supplemented by the A‑weighted emission sound pressure level determined at the operator position(s) or the bystander positions, based on the basic noise emission standard ISO 11201 .
 This sound pressure level is not a worker's immission rating level, but it can assist in identifying any potential problems that could cause annoyance, activity interference, or hearing damage to operators and bystanders.

-Methods for determination of whether the noise emission includes prominent discrete tones or is impulsive in character are specified in Annexes D and E respectively.
+Method for determination of whether the noise emission includes prominent discrete tones is specified in Annex D.

 This Standard is suitable for type tests and provides methods for manufacturers and testing laboratories to obtain comparable results.